Modern Warfare in test with rating

 Call of Duty: Modern Warfare – View screenshots from the solo campaign.

-In one mission, we a secretary through an embassy occupied by terrorists through camera surveillance.
+In one mission, we guide a secretary through an embassy occupied by terrorists through camera surveillance.
 Then, as a drone pilot, we capture a Russian airfield.
 In the next mission, we infiltrate a London apartment building at night, only to relive the Russian conquest of Urzikstan in a flashback time travel.
 The rhythm of the campaign is excellent, we were never bored for a second.

 And with that, we’re already in the middle of the gameplay.
 The new Modern Warfare campaign plays much more down-to-earth than any other CoD story.
 You’ll often only fight a few enemies in a mission, but they’re much more deadly even on the second of the four difficulty levels.
 Conversely, a well-aimed shot from you is usually enough to eliminate a threat.
 But don’t worry: there are still bigger spectacles, just Eiffel Tower no longer collapses.